codefellows-seattle-javascript-401d21/38-file-reader-api/lab-joy/front-end/README.md

 ## AuthForm
 The AuthForm component renders the sign in and sign up form elements to the page.
 It handles the error handling for the form, sets default values to the form, and handles form submission.

-## Content
+## Dashboard
-The user is directed to the content component after being logged in.
-It is essentially the user's dashboard.
+The user is directed to the dashboard component after being logged in.
+It contains the photo form.